voxpupuli/puppet-splunk/README.md

                         ├── splunk-7.0.0-c8a78efdd40f-linux-2.6-intel.deb
                         └── splunk-7.0.0-c8a78efdd40f-linux-2.6-x86_64.rpm

-Second, you will need to supply the `splunk::params` class with three critical pieces of information.

-* The version of Splunk you are using
-* The build of Splunk you are using
-* The root URL to use to retrieve the packages

-In the example given above, the version is 7.0.0, the build is c8a78efdd40f, and the root URL is puppet:///modules/splunk.
-See the splunk::params class documentation for more information.

 ### Beginning with splunk

 Once the Splunk packages are hosted in the users repository or hosted by the